jiyasavaliya/Insights-in-Motion-Visualizing-Tipping-Trends-and-Penguin-Data/README.md

 ## License

 This project is licensed under the MIT License.
-See the [MIT License](LICENSE) file for more information.
+See the [BSD 3-Clause License](LICENSE) file for more information.

 <br>
 <br>